William E. Bold

-William Ernest Bold C.B.E.
-(6 May 1873 – 25 November 1953) was a long-serving municipal clerk of Perth, Western Australia.
+William Ernest Bold (6 May 1873 – 25 November 1953) was a long-serving municipal clerk of Perth, Western Australia.
 He is generally acknowledged to be the founding father of urban planning in Western Australia.

+Bold Park in the Perth suburb of City Beach is named after him, and Reabold Hill, "the highest natural point in the metropolitan area on the Swan Coastal Plain", is named after Bold and Francis Rea, a former mayor of the City of Perth.